bubkoo/natsort/README.md

 //[1, 2, 3, 4, 5]
 ```

-Find more examples check the tests in `/test`, or you can contribute your test cases by [issue](https://github.com/javve/natural-sort/issues) or [pull request](https://github.com/javve/natural-sort/pulls).
+Find more examples check the tests in `/test`.

+Contribute your test cases by [issue](https://github.com/javve/natural-sort/issues) or [pull request](https://github.com/javve/natural-sort/pulls).